Note: Please scroll down for links to all the Special Education curricular resources

 Subjects test, in order to be "highly qualified" to teach SDC English or Social Sciences according to No Child Left Behind (NCLB), I had to take the CSET for English and Social Sciences.
 I passed the English and Social Sciences tests, (but not the science).
 Therefore I feel that my level of knowledge of the curriculum in those areas is adequate, and improving.Over the years I have taught SDC Biology, U.S. History, World History, Art History, and English 9-12.
 Some of these classes I have taught several times (i.e. U.S. History and English 9), so I have more content.
 Other classes I have less.
 Furthermore, for some classes I had generous general ed teachers share content with me and I will aim to add that information to this site also.

-Please click the links below for the corresponding pages that relate to the SDC classes that I have resources for:
+Please see the class names below below for the corresponding pages that relate to the SDC classes that I have resources for.
+These can be found at the curriculum drop down tab towards the top of the page (the Google Sites conversion took away my links!)

 General Education classes: